uncletrunks/OXCE-od/README.md

     TFTD: "Steam\SteamApps\common\X-COM Terror from the Deep\TFD"

 Do not use modded versions (e.g. with XcomUtil) as they may cause bugs and crashes.
-Copy the UFO subfolders to the UFO subdirectory in OpenXcom's data or user folder and/or the TFTD subfolders to the TFTD subdirectory in OpenXcom's data or user folder (see below for folder locations).
+Copy the UFO and/or the TFTD subfolders to `~/.openxcom/UFO`.

 ## Mods